Gusse500/GLFS-Norsk/.github/ISSUE_TEMPLATE/package-s--update-s-.md

 New `<semantic>` version.

 <!--
 Replace `<semantic>` with "major", "minor", "patch", or "nano" if applicable.
-If the update is a new RC (generally frowned upon except for a few packages, put "release candidate" and don't include "version."
+If the update is a new RC (generally frowned upon except for a few packages), put "release candidate" and don't include "version."
 Some updates may be weird and do not follow semantic versioning, NVIDIA being an example.
 In such a case just say "New release."
 -->

 <!-- Not required but recommended: --> **Changelog:**